Indiana courthouse bombing case unsolved after 20 years

 LAFAYETTE, Ind.
 (AP) — Authorities have yet to name a suspect or make an arrest 20 years after someone attempted to bomb a northwestern Indiana courthouse with a stolen pickup truck full of drums of diesel fuel and gasoline.

-The Lafayette Journal & Courier reports that the Tippecanoe County Courthouse suffered about $200,000 in damage when the truck rammed through the glass doors of the building's entrance and caught fire on Aug.
-2, 1998.
-No one was injured in the attempted bombing.
+The Tippecanoe County Courthouse suffered about $200,000 in damage when the truck rammed through the glass doors of the building's entrance and caught fire on Aug.
+2, 1998, The Lafayette Journal & Courier reported .
+No one was injured in the attempted bombing of the 134-year-old courthouse considered the architectural jewel and symbol of downtown Lafayette.

+The truck carried a payload of diesel fuel and gasoline - contained in four 55-gallon drums and another 30-gallon drum - along with a metal cylinder investigators said had as much as 200 pounds of black powder mixed with metal shavings.
+A 6-foot wick leading to blasting caps was charred but did not stay lit.
+The driver disappeared before firefighters arrived to knock down a fire so hot and smoky that it took them 10 minutes to find the source in a pickup bed near the center of the courthouse.

+Police released a sketch of a man, thought to be in his 40s with a receding hairline, who had been seen near the courthouse that Sunday night.
+The case remains open, though no one is specifically assigned to it, said Barry Richard, the county sheriff.

 Information from: Journal and Courier, http://www.jconline.com